ambakshi/brew-fpm/README.md

 You can set any custom fpm argument with the `--fpm-arg` option which is just literally passed through to the `fpm` command.
 For more information refer to `man fpm`.

+## Issues

+* I've never written any Ruby in my life.
+This is cobbled together from timsutton/brew-pkg, which does pkg file creating.
+Since FPM can do this, is it strict necessary?
+* All packages use a prefix of /usr/local, insead of the tradition /usr.
+Existing OS packages are correctly replaced/updated, but the location isn't what one would expect.
+* To properly build rpm's from an Ubuntu host (or visa versa) you need to do it on a EL host, especially for EL6 where libc version is different.
+I'm doing it with docker containers locally.
+So while you can specify --rpm on a Debian host, the package may not come up too healthy :)

 ## License